 Alcoholism, now known as alcohol use disorder, affects 53.1 million Americans.
 This is a disorder that is difficult to recognize and diagnose.
-As a matter of fact, not all are aware that they are already in the pit of alcohol addiction.
+As a matter of fact, not all are aware that they are already in the pit of alcohol habit.

 What is alcohol use disorder?